 For example, a twin might predict failure for a particular component, given an image.
-It will require a trained ML model (saved in $a \star .pickle or \star .json$ ).
+It will require a trained ML model (saved in a \.pickle or \.json).
 While many thousands of predictions might be done over the period that the twin is deployed, all predictions are done using this version of the model - so the model file is supplied at startup.